StackVista/plugin-developer-assessment/README.md

 ### Testing

 When you've written a new check, you'll want to test that it works properly.

-One way to test it is to write an integration test for it.
-Our [documentation](https://github.com/StackVista/sts-agent/blob/master/tests/README.md#integration-tests) describes how to do that.
+You can test the integration by running it manually, or writing a unit or integration test for it.

 ### Vagrant